The 2023 KUALA LUMPUR INTERNATIONAL PHOTOAWARDS is open to photographers - professionals and amateurs - from all countries.

 f.
 Only shortlisted finalists and winners will be contacted by email.

-Notified finalists will be required to submit high-resolution image files by ftp / email by the end of June 2020.
+Notified finalists will be required to submit high-resolution image files by ftp / email by the end of June 2023.
 Image files not received by this date will be disqualified.
-High-resolution files should be at least 4,800 pixels at its shortest dimension, (approx. 50 cm x 40 cm size), and must be of exhibition quality.
+High-resolution files should be at least 4,800 pixels at their shortest dimension, (approx. 50 cm x 40 cm size), and must be of exhibition quality.
 (Contact the organiser if in doubt).
-Files may be interpolated upwards in a photo editing software to the required dimensions, but image quality must be maintained.
+Files may be interpolated upwards in photo editing software to the required dimensions, but image quality must be maintained.

 g.
-The Prize Winners will be announced at an Awards Presentation ceremony and exhibition.
-This will take place in September 2020 at the ILHAM GALLERY in Kuala Lumpur, Malaysia (subject to change).
-Finalists will have their images displayed either via projection or print at the stated partner festivals in 2020, subject to the individual festival organisers decisions.
+The Prize Winners will be announced at an Awards Presentation at the opening of the exhibition.
+This will take place in September /October 2023 in Kuala Lumpur, Malaysia.
+Finalists will have their images displayed either via projection or print at the stated partner festivals in 2023/2024 subject to the individual festival organisers' decisions.

 h.
 The sponsors, the exhibition venues or the organisers shall not be liable for any loss or damage, whether or not caused by their negligence.

 a.
-Please email if you have any other questions relating to entry.
+Please email firstname.lastname@example.org if you have any other questions relating to entry or the KLPA 2023 open call.